csh-dis/phd-info/talks-visitors.md

 - The purpose of inviting a visitor is for you to gain knowledge or skills that will help you solve a problem that you are having in your thesis research.
 - You should make this invitation in collaboration with your advisor.
 - If the visit is self-funded by the visitor or funded through your research group, CSH approval is not required.
 Please send [CSH Events Manager](mailto:scholl@csh.ac.at) the visitor’s details: **name, position, affiliation, funding source for the visit, and agenda for their entire stay**.
 The Operations team will then secure desk space, provide an invitation letter \(if needed\), and share local information and pre-arrival instructions, etc.
-- If you will request CSH funding for the visit, this should be submitted to CSH Operations by sending, prior to inviting the visitor: **official host, visitor name, position, affiliation, link to homepage, reason for visiting CSH, international scientific renown** \(how important is this person?\).
+- If you will request CSH funding for the visit, this should be submitted to [CSH Executive Affairs](mailto:schwaiger@csh.ac.at) by sending, prior to inviting the visitor: **official host, visitor name, position, affiliation, link to homepage, reason for visiting CSH, international scientific renown** \(how important is this person?\).

 **If you want your visitor to give a talk at CSH:**
-- It is strongly encouraged that all visitors to CSH give a talk about their research expertise.
+- Visitors to CSH are encouraged to give a talk about their research expertise.
 - A visitor talk needs the approval of the CSH President.
 Prepare the following information about the speaker and send to [CSH Executive Affairs](mailto:schwaiger@csh.ac.at): **name, position, affiliation, link to homepage, talk title, brief abstract of the talk, brief speaker bio**  \[all in english\].
 Once approved, the CSH Events Manager will work with you to schedule the talk.

+**Inviting a speaker**
+*more info coming soon*

 **Hosting a talk / introducing your visitor**
 *more info coming soon*